 What did you most enjoy about the IDA judging process?

 I feel that IDA views the judging process as a user experience design project.
 I enjoy the most during the IDA judging process is that it gave judges an accessible and user-friendly interface/platform to view all the design works, including videos, posters, and explanation text.

 What did you think about the quality of the entries in the IDA?

 I view the quality of design in three aspects: desirability, feasibility, and viability.
-Among all three evaluation aspects, I believe that users’ desirability is the most critical one since desirability answers the question of WHY of the design brief; feasibility responses to the question of HOW of the project; viability echoes the question of WHAT of the design challenge.
-Normally great quality of human-centered works originate from people’s pain points, user behavior, life experience, and motivation.
+Among all three evaluation aspects, I believe that users’ desirability is the most critical one since desirability answers the question of WHY of the design brief; feasibility responds to the question of HOW of the project; viability echoes the question of WHAT of the design challenge.
+Normally, great quality human-centred works originate from people’s pain points, user behaviour, life experience, and motivation.

 How did you feel about the quality of the students’ entries?

 I think for the student participants, it would be important to show the whole creative process such as how they conduct research.
 What are the users’ pain points?
 How to do quick prototyping to validate design concepts?
 What is the positive social impact that is made by the design?
 Since I view the students’ entries are more towards process-oriented projects rather than result-oriented portfolios.